Suicide - Coping with loss

 What support does Rethink Mental Illness provide?

-Currently Rethink Mental Illness provides 3 specialist support services for people who are bereaved by suicide.
-These services provide a range of practical and emotional support to help you through your bereavement.
+Currently Rethink Mental Illness provides one specialist support service for people who are bereaved by suicide.

 Brighton SOS Service